sularaperera/7.Personal-Finance-Dashboard-Python/ReadMe.md

 Transactions are categorized based on their descriptions using fuzzy matching.
 A list of keywords is defined for common categories.
 For each keyword:

 - Fuzzy matching is performed using the thefuzz library.
-- If the matching score is 80 or above, the corresponding category is assigned to the 'Sub Category' column in the DataFrame.
+- If the matching score is 80 or above, the corresponding category is assigned to the 'Sub Category' column in the DataFrame using NumPy function.

 ## 5. Data Presentation
 #### Exporting to Presentation Data